 The importance of effective fire management cannot be overplayed and of particular interest to the insurance industry is the apparently increasing problem of hot work fires.

-In this IIL property investors lecture Deon Webber will discuss IFIC Forensics' perspective on the topical subject of construction fires and specifically those involving Hot Work and how they manifest themselves in the current day claims environment.
-It will discuss:
+In this IIL property investors lecture Deon Webber discussed IFIC Forensics' perspective on the topical subject of construction fires and specifically those involving Hot Work and how they manifest themselves in the current day claims environment.
+It discussed:

 - What exactly is meant by the term 'Hot Works'?

 - How does Hot Work lead to fires?

 - What provisions are present to reduce the risk?